gnart2k/capstone/README.md

-# This is a capstone project of group G4 FPT University.
+# This is a capstone project of group G4 K24CNTTA.
 ## Getting Started

 Clone this project